 In order to be a successful reader, you need the ability to blend sounds and letters, as well as the ability to show understanding of what you are reading.
 These two skills rely on each other – you cannot be a skilled reader without both skills.
 Phonics is the main strategy for learning to read and spell and will be taught until children are fluent readers and spellers.

-At St. Matthew’s we use the scheme ‘Letters and Sounds’ to teach phonics.
+At St. Matthew’s we use the scheme ‘Phonics Bug’ to teach phonics.
 The scheme helps children memorise sounds (phonemes) and learn how these are represented with letters (graphemes).
 Daily lessons are approximately twenty minutes long and taught at a quick pace.
 In these lessons, the children review their learning, are taught a new sound or skill, practise this and then apply it.
 There are six phases for teaching phonics.
 A brief explanation of each is shown below.

 In Phase 1, early phonics teaching focuses on developing children’s listening skills by listening to sounds in the environment.